nvimdev/lspsaga.nvim/README.md

 - `max_width` is the max width for diagnostic jump window. percentage
 - `text_hl_follow` is false default true that you can define `DiagnostcText` to custom the diagnotic text color
+- `border_follow` the border highlight will follow the diagnostic type. if false it will use the highlight `DiagnosticBorder`.

 You can also use a filter when using diagnostic jump by using a Lspsaga function.
 The function takes a table as its argument.
 It is functionally identical to `:h vim.diagnostic.get_next`.